XPMUser/XPMUser.github.io/README.md

 Check them out!
 https://github.com/craftersshaft/

-This game was made by Prodigy Education, which is a team of people co-founded by Alex Peters & Rohan Mahimker, and those two are still head of Prodigy Education to this day!
+Credits have been given in the credits list.

-For more information about them, [click this link!](https://www.prodigygame.com/main-en/about-prodigy/)
+For more information about Prodigy, [click this link!](https://www.prodigygame.com/main-en/about-prodigy/)

-I'm associated with Prodigy Education and any associates/subsidiaries.

 If there's a problem with Daboss7173.github.io, Slappygig.github.io, or a fork of this repository, contact the person responsible for the fork.
 I don't recommend saving your character from Daboss7173's 1.10.0 or Slappygig's (Slappygig.github.io) 1.10.0 due to the loss of your housedata.